- Treatment for erectile dysfunction with tadalafil

 How long does tadalafil take to work?

-Tadalafil typically starts working within 30–60 minutes, but timing varies between individuals.
-Some may notice effects sooner depending on dose and individual factors.
+Tadalafil typically starts working within 30–60 minutes, though timing may vary depending on dose and individual factors.

 How long do the effects last?

-The effects may last for up to around 36 hours in some individuals, although this varies.
+Effects may last for up to around 36 hours in some individuals, lthough this varies.
 This longer duration distinguishes tadalafil from some other PDE-5 inhibitors.

 Does tadalafil work without sexual stimulation?